-(d) One risk or disadvantage of this option is the possibility of compromising ambition and accountability to make meaningful reductions as the requirements may be reduced to the minimum ambition level of the slowest-moving country.
+(c) One risk or disadvantage of this option is the possibility of compromising ambition and accountability to make meaningful reductions as the requirements may be reduced to the minimum ambition level of the slowest-moving country.
 There may also be challenges with implementation for some non-Parties.
 Emission inventories continue to need improvement, as some countries are still using the tier 1 approach.
 Relying solely on emission inventories to assess the level of implementation of the Protocol may not lead to adequate information.
-Making the technical annexes less complicated may assist with this assessment. .
-29. Removing mandatory annexes IV–XI:
+Making the technical annexes less complicated may assist with this assessment.

+31. Focus on new installations

+(a) The focus of the annexes could also be shifted from retrofitting of existing installations to new installations.
+Retrofitting existing installations is more expensive, complex and demanding and not always feasible due to installation specific or local circumstances, and therefore a potential barrier to ratification.
+Consideration could be given to the share that the total cost of additional policy measures represents in gross domestic product (GDP) when setting the ambition levels for the countries of Eastern Europe, the Caucasus and Central Asia, the Western Balkan countries and Türkiye.

+(b) The absence of emission requirements on existing plants may however make existing plants less likely to be replaced.
+Smart flanking policies and appropriate financial support for (cleaner and more efficient) new plants can mitigate such risks;

+32. Removing mandatory Technical Annexes IV–XI:

-(a) The practical usefulness of the technical annexes needs to be taken into consideration.
+(a) The practical usefulness of the Technical Annexes needs to be taken into consideration.
 That is to say whether they are best implemented through: mandatory technical annexes; non-mandatory guidance documents; or a combination of both (with, e.g., only mandatory requirements for key categories and/or new installations).
 This issue is relevant to both Parties and current non-Parties.
-For current non-Parties in particular, this is likely to depend on whether the technical annexes could be simplified or restructured (with, e.g., specific sections for Eastern Europe, the Caucasus and Central Asia) and/or whether a phased approach would be applied).
-In addition, the current technical annexes continue to act for some as a barrier to ratification, being considered overly prescriptive and complicated;
+For current non-Parties in particular, this is likely to depend on whether the technical annexes could be simplified or restructured (with, e.g., specific sections for Eastern Europe, the Caucasus and Central Asia) and/or whether a phased approach to commitments/annexes would be applied).
+In addition, the current technical annexes continue to act for some as a barrier to ratification, being considered overly prescriptive and complicated.
+In particular, extending Annex IX and X with respectively additional requirements on NH3 and BC and/or adding a new Technical Annex on CH4 may result in additional ratification barriers;

-(b) Enforcement/compliance verification (by the Implementation Committee) of the obligations arising from annexes IV–XI is very difficult and time-consuming and is currently rarely carried out;
+(b) Enforcement/compliance verification (by the Implementation Committee) of the obligations arising from Annexes IV–XI is very difficult and time-consuming and is currently rarely carried out, however if the requirements are mandatory, the countries that have the requirements still have a legal obligation to meet the requirements.
+In other words, someone could hold them accountable besides the Implementation Committee;

 (c) At the current rate of ratification and entry into force of the Convention’s protocols, technical annexes are out-of-date before they become legally applicable (annexes to the amended Gothenburg Protocol were established and negotiated years before their adoption in 2012).
-Technical annexes are rigid, unlike guidance documents, which can be updated more easily and regularly (e.g., every five years);
+Technical Annexes are rigid, unlike guidance documents, which can be updated more easily (without requiring a ratification process) and regularly (e.g., every five years).
+Guidance documents are better suited to keep pace with advances in mitigation technologies;

 (d) On the other hand, the (mandatory) emission limit values in the technical annexes serve to: achieve the emission reduction commitments of annex II; achieve directly and indirectly the objectives of the Protocol; and, ensure a basic level playing field for countries and sectors.
 Their mandatory nature may provide higher confidence/certainty in achieving set targets (emission reduction commitments);